shekhargulati/30-seconds-of-java/README.md

 ### isSorted

+Returns `1` if the array is sorted in ascending order, `-1` if it is sorted in descending order or `0` if it is not sorted.

+Calculate the ordering `direction` for the first two elements.Use for loop to iterate over array items and compare them in pairs.
+Return `0` if the `direction` changes or the `direction` if the last element is reached.

 ```java
 public static <T extends Comparable<? super T>> int isSorted(T[] arr) {
     final int direction = arr[0].compareTo(arr[1]) < 0 ?
 1 : -1;